 Since ham bones are so massive, they can break into thousands of fragments, further increasing the risk of perforation.
 And while most pieces can make their way out of the gastrointestinal tract, there’s a risk that some might make their way into the windpipe.
 If that happens, your dog’s breathing can get restricted, and they could suffocate.

 2. Intestinal Obstruction

 Another hazard of consuming ham bones is intestinal obstruction.
 While chewing, most dogs accidentally swallow a big chunk of bone.
-This piece of bone can often get stuck in the esophagus, stomach, or intestines creating a blockage.
+This bone can often get stuck in the esophagus, stomach, or intestines creating a blockage.

 Since most cases of intestinal obstruction are life-threatening, they require immediate surgery.
 If left untreated, a dog with complete intestinal obstruction could die in under 3-4 days.

 Peritonitis is the inflammation of the lining surrounding the abdominal cavity, which can happen when a foreign object punctures an organ in the abdomen area, such as the stomach or intestines leading to a bacterial infection in the peritoneum.

 When a dog consumes a ham bone, the chances of bone fragments causing perforation in the abdomen are high.
 Most dogs don’t show symptoms of peritonitis and suddenly become ill.
 It is also worth noting that peritonitis requires immediate surgery, and even then, about 50-70% of dogs don’t make it through.

 Breaking down a bone requires a lot of strength.
 During this whole situation, the fragments of the bone can cut the inside of your dog’s mouth while they’re aggressively chewing on it.
 Some splinters might even get lodged in their gums or tongue and pose a risk of infection.